Estate Planning Articles

 Don’t Try to Set Up a Trust On Your Own

 In summary, a generation-skipping trust could be a great tool for you if you have a large estate and you have family or friends who are at least 37 ½ years your junior to whom you’d like to leave assets.
-But a generation-skipping turst isn’t something you can set up without guidance.
-These are complex estate planning vehicles, and you’ll need help to set it up from someone with experience.
+But a generation-skipping trust isn’t something you can set up without guidance.
+These are complex estate planning vehicles, and you’ll need help setting it up with someone with experience.

 If you have questions about a generation-skipping trust or want to know more about estate and tax planning, click here to schedule a free meeting with a financial advisor.